-The first claim of the community's resources will be made for the realization of these priorities.
+The first claim of the community's and School Committee's resources will be made for the realization of these priorities.
 School dollars, school talent, school time, and whatever innovation in program is required must be concentrated on these top-ranking goals.
 No student should be bypassed or left out of the school's efforts to teach the fundamental skills.
 Schooling for basic literacy must reach all students.

 LEGAL REFS.: M.G.L.
-71:1; 71:2; 71:3; 71:13
+71:1; 71:2; 71:3; 71:13 603 CMR 26:05